-- (2) the decision to make a public sector injection of capital, or equivalent support, without which the bank or the subsidiary would have become non-viable, as determined by the Reserve Bank of India.
-Such a decision would invariably imply that the write-off or issuance of any new shares as a result of conversion or consequent upon the trigger event must occur prior to any public sector injection of capital so that the capital provided by the public sector is not diluted. - 3.15 In such cases, the subsidiary should obtain its regulator's approval/no-objection for allowing the capital instrument to be converted/written-off at the additional trigger point referred to in paragraph 3.14 above. - 3.16 Any common stock paid as compensation to the holders of the instrument must be common stock of either the issuing subsidiary or the parent bank (including any successor in resolution). - 3.17 The conversion / write-down should be allowed more than once in case a bank hits the pre-specified trigger level subsequent to the first conversion / write-down which was partial.
+(2) the decision to make a public sector injection of capital, or equivalent support, without which the bank or the subsidiary would have become non-viable, as determined by the Reserve Bank of India.
+Such a decision would invariably imply that the write-off or issuance of any new shares as a result of conversion or consequent upon the trigger event must occur prior to any public sector injection of capital so that the capital provided by the public sector is not diluted.
+The AT1 instruments with write-off clause will be permanently written-off when there is public sector injection of funds.

+3.15 In such cases, the subsidiary should obtain its regulator's approval/no-objection for allowing the capital instrument to be converted/written-off at the additional trigger point referred to in paragraph 3.14 above.

+3.16 Any common stock paid as compensation to the holders of the instrument must be common stock of either the issuing subsidiary or the parent bank (including any successor in resolution).

+3.17 The conversion / write-down should be allowed more than once in case a bank hits the pre-specified trigger level subsequent to the first conversion / write-down which was partial.
+Also, the instrument once written-up can be written-down again.